aalta3/academic-kickstart/content/home/experience.md

     location = "Remote"
     date_start = "2020-05-01"
     date_end = "2020-08-01"
-    description = """-- Bring excellence and innovation to communication practices including technical written communications and persuasive storytelling.
-    -- Drive the technical content strategy while maintaining editorial oversight of corporate and global content programs.
-    -- Own and evolve brand standards and brand experience across all channels.
-    -- Collaborate on employee and executive communications projects as needed."""
+    description = """Bring excellence and innovation to communication practices including technical written communications and persuasive storytelling.
+Drive the technical content strategy while maintaining editorial oversight of corporate and global content programs.
+Own and evolve brand standards and brand experience across all channels.
+Collaborate on employee and executive communications projects as needed."""

 [[experience]]
   title = "Technical Writer"